-Take a tour to see Monument Valley with a guide
+Monument Valley tour with a guide

-If you choose to stay at the Goulding’s Lodge, they offer a variety of tours inside the park.
+If you choose to stay at Goulding’s Lodge, they offer a variety of tours inside the park.

 For other hikes, you’ll have to go with a guide.

-Checkout Forrest Gump spot
+Forrest Gump spot

-Do you remember the scene in the movie Forrest Gump when he finally decides to stop running?
-This scene was filmed in Monument Valley and you can stand in the same spot that Gump was.
+The iconic scene was filmed in Monument Valley, and you can stand in the same spot that Gump was.

-How much it costs to visit Monument Valley
+Best tours to visit Monument Valley

-Things to do around Monument Valley
+Things to do around the park